 Dear Festival Goers,

-The festival opened with a flourish to music provided by a Brass Ensemble followed by a Samba Band both of which created an exciting start to our week’s entertainment.
+The festival will open with a flourish to music provided by a Brass Ensemble followed by a Samba Band both of which you can enjoy while chatting and drinking coffee in and around Church House.

-There were many free events too, such as Poetry Please at Caffè Vista and writing workshops in the Library Hall. and our ever-popular sandcastle competition as well as art exhibitions.
+There are many free events too, such as Poetry Please at Caffè Vista, Japanese Calligraphy for children in the Library Hall, our ever-poplar sandcastle competition and art exhibitions.